 - The process of evolution drives the diversity of life

 - Biological systems utilize free energy to grow, reproduce, and maintain life functions

 - Living systems store and transmit information essential to life processes

 - Biological systems interact with each other, and those interactions possess complex properties

 My name is Shannan Muskopf and I am a teacher at Granite City High School, in a town outside of St Louis.
-I have my Bachelor’s Degree in Biology and a Masters degree in Educational Technology.
-I teach biology, AP biology, anatomy, and physics.
+I have a Master’s Degree in Biology from the University of Illinois, which is also where I received my Bachelor’s degree in 1994.

 I started my career as a biology teacher in a suburb of St. Louis (Illinois side) and have been teacher for over 30 years.
 My classes include Biology (Freshman) and AP Biology which is also a SLU dual credit class.
 I also teach Anatomy and Physiology to juniors and seniors.
 You can find complete curriculums for these class at Biologycorner.com (under classes).

 In 2021, I published a book “Human Anatomy Activity Book for Kids” which explores human body systems and was written for young learners.

 The book was reprinted in 2023 with some edits, and is available at Amazon.com and other book retailers.